 Gemini XIII is about cooperative survival in the depths of space.
 The gameplay was built around the need for players to cooperate in order to solve puzzles and overcome obstacles.
 Players have asymmetrical abilities, and often asymmetrical pieces of information that they must put together to solve puzzles, and complete their mission.

 - Lead Designer – Design mechanics and gameplay specifications

 - Content Designer – Create puzzles to teach players mechanics and build tension into gameplay

 Gemini XIII’s gameplay was built around the need for players to cooperate in order to solve puzzles and overcome obstacles.
 Players had different abilities, and often different bits of information vital to solving a puzzle.
 This required a high degree of communication, and cooperation.

 Movement in Zero-G

-From the inside of the ship, the Commander can rotate specific solar panels so that they shield the Mechanic from debris.
+From the inside of the ship, the Commander can rotate specific solar panels so that they shield the Mechanic from bits of debris.
 Some panels have safety locks on them however and cannot rotate enough to be an effective shield for the Mechanic.

-Notice that there is a color code that helps the Commander to move panels correctly, though it does not say which panels are locked.
+There is a color code that helps the Commander to move panels correctly, though it does not say which panels are locked.
 In this example the image on the left has all panels in the starting position, and the image on the right has the Orange marked panels rotated.
 Notice that one panel is fully rotated, and the others are only partially rotated and cannot be used as shields.

 From outside the ship, the mechanic must use her multi-tool to manually override safety locks on the panels, so that they can more effectively be used as shields.